DavidJCobb/pokecustomemerald/ROADMAP.md

 * Releasing a Pokemon should return its held item to the bag.
   * If there's insufficient bag space, then show a confirmation prompt warning that the held item will e lost.
+* Wallpapers
+  * The menu for choosing a wallpaper should use two columns, not one, and should support horizontal scrolling.
+  * Add more wallpapers!
+A Spinda-themed design would be nice, and would fit with the custom title screen.
+* The context menu for Pokemon should allow assigning/taking their held item.

 ### Pokedex